haileyajohnson/thredds-test-environment/README.md

 We use the following roles when provisioning our images:

-* `adoptium`: Obtain and install Adoptium 8, 11, and 14.
+* `temurin`: Obtain and install Temurin 8, 11, and 14.
 * `cleanup`: General cleanup related tasks, such as remove the temporary build directory and running `ldconfig`
 * `general-packages`: Install general packages needed for the build environment using the OS package manager.
 * `gradle-builds-cache-bootstrap`: Pull in and build netCDF-Java to populate the gradle cache for user ubuntu.